franzheidl/SassFunk/README.md

 Returns the list of colors desatureated by `$value`.

 #### sfnk-colors-grayscale( $colors )
-Returns the list of equivalent grayscale colors.
+Returns the list of equivalent grayscale colors to `$colors`.

 #### sfnk-colors-invert( $colors )
 Returns the list of inverted colors.

 #### sfnk-colors-lighten( $colors, $value )
-Returns th elist of colors lightened by `$value`.
+Returns the list of colors lightened by `$value`.

 #### sfnk-colors-mix( $colors )
 Returns a single color that is the mix of `$colors`.